↓(Scroll down for special discounts from those who support this workshop)↓

 This business minded photography workshop is geared toward photographers with an interest in a career producing images for various media outlets, nonprofits, foundations and corporations.
 It provides practical advice and information addressing the many business issues that freelancers must contend with on a daily basis and provides you with knowledge to help you manage your career.

 With over two decades of freelance work for international publications, corporations, non profits and foundations, I created this seminar to share my experiences and advice on how to go beyond creating excellent images for clients to actually making a living as a freelance photographer or photojournalist.
 This workshop has benefited many young and mid-career photographers who have either entered the profession as a recent graduate, transitioned from a staff photography position or have simply wished to learn the business basics for freelancing.
-The workshop is offered as a professional development course at universities, schools and conferences including UCLA , Otis College of Art & Design, Santa Monica College, San Diego State University, the University of Arizona, the Center for Digital Arts, Brooks Institute, ASMP/Portland, University of Nevada, Las Vegas and the Sports Shooter Academy.
+The workshop is offered as a professional development course at universities, schools and conferences including UCLA , Otis College of Art & Design, San Diego State University, the University of Arizona, the Center for Digital Arts, Brooks Institute, ASMP/Portland, University of Nevada, Las Vegas and the Sports Shooter Academy.